hantsy/quarkus-auth0-sample/docs/api.md

 }
 ```

-Additionally,  you can generate a local RSA public/private key pair to emulate the JWT token verification progress.
+Additionally, you can generate a local RSA public/private key pair to perform the JWT token verification progress.

 Generating Keys with OpenSSL.